ENCCS/gpu-programming/content/9-non-portable-kernel-models.rst

 .. questions::

    - How to program GPUs with CUDA and HIP?
-   - What optimizations are posible when programming with CUDA and HIP?
+   - What optimizations are possible when programming with CUDA and HIP?

 .. objectives::